ColomboStefania/Nintendo64/README.md

 Restrictions:
-.due to cors restriction users should istall a plug in called Cors .The api requests are limited to 3k
+- due to cors restriction users should istall a plug in called Cors
+- The api requests are limited to 3k

 I have used Browserify that is a development tool that allows us to write node.js-style modules that compile for use in the browser.